apetrovskiy/neon-dev-environment/README.md

 It is highly recomended to install latest version of docker-compose following instructions for your OS by this link: https://docs.docker.com/compose/install/

+##Brief description
+Mostly, this repository is about one file - **docker-compose.yml**.
+This compose-file contains descriptions of docker-services fitted for fast rebuild-deploy cycles that happens oftenly during development process.

+**NOTE!** Run this commands from current directory neon-dev-environment before starting to use any other commands:
+> docker-compose pull

 ##Services
-Mostly, this repository is about one file - docker-compose.yml.
-This compose-file contains descriptions of docker-services fitted for fast rebuild-deploy cycles that happens oftenly during development process.
-Compose file contains next services:

 ###solana
 Solana development cluster.
 Usually one have to run this service once and then work with this instance.
 Running solana is simple as: